Keda87/django-simple-banking-api/README.md

 # Simple banking API Demo

 Demo of simple banking system API.
-Built on top of python stack using Django, Gunicorn, Nginx, RabbitMQ and MongoDB.
+Built on top of python stack using Django, Gunicorn, PostgreSQL and Nginx

 ### Setup and installation (Docker):